Scrumpis/iwgc-circos/README.md

 ```

 ## Final Touches
+If you are planning to include the Circos plot in a publication, you will likely need to make a few manual adjustments.

 **iwgc_circos.conf**
 - Reduce ```chromosomes_units =``` for small genomes or increase for big ones if needed, try with default 1000000 (1Mbp) first